10 weeks | 10 discussion hours

 Not available to students outside the School for Cross-faculty Studies

-This set of interactive discussions aims to introduce students to Liberal Arts Education and its history.
-Students will be introduced to Liberal Arts thinking and how it differs from traditional discipline-based thinking.
+This set of interactive discussions aims to introduce you to Liberal Arts Education and its history.
+You'll be introduced to Liberal Arts thinking and how it differs from traditional discipline-based thinking.
 The lectures are structured around areas of intellectual debate.

 Principal Learning Outcomes

-By the end of the 5-week period of lectures students will be expected to have learnt:
+By the end of the 10-week period you'll be expected to have learnt:

-- The theoretical benefits of a Liberal Arts Education
+- The theoretical benefits of a Liberal Arts Education; and

 Most 18 year-olds "have passed the age when a compulsory external discipline is useful.
 A well-instructed youth of eighteen can select for himself a better course of study than any college faculty, or any wise man who does not know him and his ancestors and his previous life, can possibly select for him".
 (Charles Eliot, Harvard University President, 1885).

 Liberal Education is timely.
 Its emphasis on individualism and freedom of choice coincide with the spirit of our time.
 Let's explore what it means for us, on this degree course, and how it will empower us to choose our own path through education so that it's meaningful, personal and relevant.

 - "Seeing and Perceiving:" Plato's Cave and Problem-Based Learning

 - "The Arts Worthy of a Free Person:" Liberal Arts Education from the Ancient World to the Renaissance